Christchurch is a progressive city that lies at the edge of the Canterbury Region in New Zealand.

 The cliffs surrounding the port provide a haven for the dolphins.

-Tour the City From the Skies With Christchurch Helicopter Flights
+Tour the City from the Skies with Christchurch Helicopters

 It's not every day that you get to ride a helicopter to tour the city, so you might as well grab the opportunity by booking a trip with Christchurch Helicopters.

-Christchurch Helicopters operates from ‘The Heli Centre’ in the Harewood Aviation Park located in Christchurch International Airport.
+Christchurch Helicopters operates from "The Heli Centre" in the Harewood Aviation Park in Christchurch International Airport.

-From 20 minutes up to 3 hours, you'll get to experience a ride of a lifetime as you fly from Christchurch to Kaikoura.
+With packages ranging from 20 minutes to three hours, you'll get to experience a ride of a lifetime as you fly from Christchurch to Kaikoura.

 Aside from the city and the Southern Alps' breathtaking views, you'll also catch a glimpse of whale sharks swimming in their rich marine habitat.